A complete guide to AQA A-Level History

 AQA A-Level History is a linear qualification.
 You are assessed in two written papers at the end of Year 13 and submit an independent historical investigation completed during Year 13.

-The written papers test the same four assessment objectives: AO1 (knowledge of historical events and the ability to construct arguments), AO2 (analysis of primary sources), AO3 (analysis of historians' interpretations) and AO4 (which is not assessed at A-Level).
+The written papers test three assessment objectives: AO1 (knowledge of historical events and the ability to construct arguments), AO2 (analysis of primary sources) and AO3 (analysis of historians' interpretations).
+There is no AO4 in this specification.

 Each written paper contains an extract or source question and two essay questions.
 The essay questions are the biggest individual mark allocations on the A-Level.
 Schools pair their breadth and depth options from a fixed list of approved combinations.